What Are Heatmaps? Types, Best Software

 Quantum Metric’s platform is made for product design teams, from revenue-facing departments to engineers and DevOps.
 It defines its approach as Continuous Product Design, which means companies can use it to define, analyze, and iterate on every stage of the digital product journey.

-A unique feature of their heatmap tool is that it includes element-level business metrics within the page analysis.
-In addition to click and scroll tracking, you can customize your heatmap view to include metrics like abandoned cart value and conversion value.
-A summary of these insights can also be easily pulled up with a single click so you can quickly glance at heatmaps, conversions, and engagement metrics.
+A unique feature of its heatmap tool is that it includes element-level business metrics within the page analysis.
+In addition to click and scroll tracking, you can customize your heatmap view to include metrics like abandoned cart and conversion values.
+A summary of these insights can also be easily pulled up with a single click to glance at heatmaps, conversions, and engagement metrics quickly.

 Quantum Metric’s features include: